-While all people produce earwax, there are a few varieties.
-The two main types are wet and dry, and they are different between populations.
-African and Caucasian populations have wet earwax, while dry earwax is shared by Asian, Pacific Islander and Native American populations.
-Young people’s earwax tends to be lighter in color than that of older folks, whose earwax can be brown, gray or even black.
-None of these colors indicate a problem, but if you notice red in your earwax you should seek immediate medical attention.
-Red indicates that there is blood in your earwax, which likely indicates injury or illness.
+While all people produce ear wax, there are a few varieties.
+The two main types that we come across are wet and dry ear wax.
+Believe it or not, the consistency of our ear wax tends to differ between ethnic populations.
+African and Caucasian populations have wet ear wax, while dry ear wax is shared by Asian people, Pacific Islanders, and Native American populations.
+Young people’s ear wax tends to be lighter in color than that of older folks, whose ear wax can be brown, gray, or even black.
+None of these colors indicate a problem, but if you notice red in your ear wax, you should seek immediate medical attention.
+Red indicates that there is blood in your ear wax, which indicates a potential injury or illness.

-As alluded to above, the use of cotton swabs to remove earwax is highly discouraged.
-You may pull the cotton swab out of your ear and see earwax on it, taking this as evidence that you have successfully cleaned your ear.
-Unfortunately, you have likely pushed more earwax deeper into your ear canal than you have removed on the cotton swab.
-Over time, this will result in impacted earwax that will need to be removed by a doctor, like Dr. Lawson here at Evergreen Audiology.
-You might have impacted earwax if you feel a “fullness” in your ears, or a new sense of hearing loss and/or tinnitus (ringing in the ears).
+The use of cotton swabs to remove ear wax is highly discouraged.
+You may pull the cotton swab out of your ear and see ear wax on it, taking this as evidence that you have successfully cleaned your ear.
+Unfortunately, you have likely pushed more ear wax deeper into your ear canal than you have removed on the cotton swab.
+Over time, this will result in impacted ear wax that will need to be removed by a doctor, like Dr. Lawson here at Evergreen Audiology.
+You might have impacted ear wax if you feel a “fullness” in your ears, or a new sense of hearing loss and/or tinnitus (ringing in the ears).

-Just say no to the swabs and the candles!
+Just say no to the swabs and the candles for ear cleaning!

 Ear wax, under most circumstances, should be left alone to serve its function in the ear and work itself out to be replaced by fresh ear wax.
 Usually, jaw movements from talking and chewing are enough to encourage old ear wax to evacuate the ears.
 Some people have impacted ear wax from using cotton swabs, or overproduction of ear wax due to over-frequent home cleaning practices.